markusstocker/LaTeX101/README.md

 \end{displaymath}
 ```

-The manuscript includes a mathematical expression in such an environment.
+The article includes a mathematical expression in such an environment.
 Writing such expressions in, LaTeX can be confusing at first, but the result is consistently great.
 Our expression includes the commands `\lim`, `\to` and `\frac`.
 Try it out!

 *Hint: The template is as follows, \lim_{...} \frac{...}{...}*

-Tables are important elements of scientific manuscripts.
+Tables are important elements of scientific articles.
 In LaTeX, they can also be rather confusing at first.
 Tables live in the `table` environment, which encapsulates the table itself, a caption, typically a label and possibly other commands.
 For the table itself we use the `tabular` environment.
 Thus, the basic structure is as follows:

 ```
 \begin{table}